Are you facing issues related to anxiety, depression, relationships, trauma or major life changes?

 Please contact me to arrange an initial meeting.

-I practice psychotherapy in North London at these two locations.
+I practice psychotherapy at these locations.

 Spiral Therapy Centre,